jabbequbs/mcmapper/README.md

+# MC Mapper

 This is a simple application for viewing Minecraft maps.
 The default view is that of the most recently played world, centered on the player location.
-The window can be panned and zoomed with the mouse.
-Press `r` to re-render the map in the background.
-If the window is reactivated, it will re-center on the player location.
+Alternate worlds can be selected with command line arguments.
+The window can be panned and zoomed with the mouse, or with the arrow keys and page up/down.
+On-screen buttons can be used to re-render the map or to center the map on the player location.

-TODO:
-    - re-draw the map when tile rendering has finished
-    - launch to a list of minecraft worlds the user can select from
-        - can use a minecraft block texture as the background
+### Notes

+Something like the following code can be used to extract the colors of new blocks:
 ```
 from PIL import Image
 import zipfile